cwvanharen/dsp/05a-python.md

 >>> set1 < set2
 False
 ```
-Finding an element in a set is more efficient than a list, but I'm still trying to figure out why...
+Finding an element in a set is more efficient than a list because sets are hashable.

 ---